tom-stoev/tom-stoev/README.md

 ## I'm a UCLA Senior with a passion for coding!
 - I interned at Norton Lifelock for 10 weeks where I was part of a scrum team working on changes to the N360 application
-- 2022 Goals: Become more intimate with lower level code and the OS
+- 2023 Goals: learn as much as I possibly can about Machine Learning
 - I am cooperative and enthusiastic!

 ## Check out some of my projects!